adithyagowda29/CANLP/README.md

 We also present a lightweight and cost-effective `hardware implementation` of CANLP.
 Our implementation uses `Quantization`, a TinyML technique, to reduce the size of the DNN model for effective deployment on resource-constrained hardware.
 We also demonstrate that the accuracy of CANLP is maintained after model compression.
+We also show that CANLP can be effectively deployed for attack detection on resource-constrained hardware through experiments on a CAN bus testbed.

 ## Datasets Used
 1. CAR HACKING: ATTACK & DEFENSE CHALLENGE 2020 [Link](https://ocslab.hksecurity.net/Datasets/carchallenge2020)